Sediment in wine: is it ok to drink?

 Anyone Feeling Sedimental…?

-Often, I have been asked by friends and other wine drinking comrades what “it” is when they reach the bottom of their wine glasses.
+Often, I have been asked by friends and other wine drinking comrades what is that sediment they see when they reach the bottom of their wine glasses.
 This query is frequently accompanied with a certain anxiousness and, occasionally, almost downright panic.
-Luckily, “it” is harmless.
-You will probably have come across this in certain wines and for those who have not, this occurrence is known as: sediment in wine.
+Luckily, that deposit in wine is harmless.
+You will probably have come across this in certain wines and for those who have not, this occurrence is simply known as: sediment in wine.

-In this entry, we will be focussing on a few areas.
-Starting with how to separate sediment from wine, followed by some information on what is it, how it is produced and knowing if it's ok to drink the sediment in wine.
+In this entry, we will be focussing on what is that deposit, how to separate sediment from wine knowing that it’s ok to drink the sediment in wine.

-This process can be undertaken by the winemaker and by you the consumer.
-Firstly, it is useful to note that some producers remove the sediment themselves by filtering or fining the wines, but that this procedure will also take away some flavours and structure from the wine - that's why in some cases, a producer might choose not to filter the wine.
+This process can be undertaken by the winemaker or the consumer.
+Firstly, it is useful to note that some producers remove the sediment themselves by filtering or fining the wines, but that this procedure will also take away some flavours and structure from the wine – that’s why in some cases, a producer might choose not to filter the wine.

 Even if the deposit in wine it’s completely harmless and doesn’t affect the flavour or drinkability of the product, you can anyway employ some easy methods to separate the sediment from the wine.

 The first thing to do is to leave the bottle upright for a few hours.
 Wine must be stored on its side to improve its longevity and to protect the cork from drying out, but in order that all the sediment can be separated it must first be allowed to collect at the bottom.
 You can then go ahead and decant the wine to part the sediment from the liquid itself.
 It can be easier to do this if you aim a light at the bottle so you can see when the sediment is approaching the neck.
 Don’t forget then to stop pouring so that it doesn’t leave the bottle of course!

 One final suggestion is to pour through a filter in order to catch the sediment in the wine before it ends up in the decanter.